TritonDataCenter/manatee-state-machine/docs/migration_plan.md

 ## Reprovision Primary

 Now reprovision the primary.
 At this point one of two things will happen.
-If the reprovision tool longer than the zookeeper node timeout, the sync will take over.
-If the primary reprovisioned before the timeout, the primary will remain the primary.
+If the reprovision took longer than the zookeeper node timeout, the sync will take over as primary.
+If the primary finished reprovisioning before the timeout, the primary will remain the primary.
 In our case, the reprovision took longer, so we can see the original async taking over as the primary:

 ```
 [2014-12-02T19:01:52.451Z]  INFO: manatee-sitter/cluster/99642 on d0c715ab-1d55-